byuflowlab/FastMultipole/docs/src/guided_examples.md

 Base.getindex(g::Gravitational, i, ::FastMultipole.ScalarStrength) = g.bodies[i].strength[1]
 Base.getindex(g::Gravitational, i, ::FastMultipole.Body) = g.bodies[i], view(g.potential,:,i)
 ```
+It is worth noting that there are ways of defining these functions that would harm performance, e.g. by allocating an array each time the velocity is requested.
+It is up to the user to define these functions with the efficiency they desire.

 ### Overloading Setters

 `Gravitational` also needs the following setters to be overloaded as well.
+These are used to update the potential and other quantities in-place.
+The same performance considerations that applied to getters apply here.

 ```@example guidedex
 import Base: setindex!